BaccioOFDeath/WaterEffect/README.md

 ## Building and Running (Swift Version)

 1. Navigate to the `WaterEffectSwift` folder.
-2. Run `swift package generate-xcodeproj` to create the Xcode project files.
-3. Open the generated `WaterEffectSwift.xcodeproj` in Xcode.
+2. Open `Package.swift` in Xcode (for example by running `open Package.swift`).
-4. Build and run the app on a simulator or device.
+3. Build and run the app on a simulator or device.

 The Swift version replicates the ripple effect using `UIKit` without external dependencies.